DraftShift/StealthChanger/README.md

 All parts are easily replaceable without reprinting if wear happens, life of the bushings and pins are still being tested.

+## Tool compatability
+Currently we support the standard Stealth Burner.
+There are plans in place to sadd the Mini Stealth Burner, Dragon Burner and XOL.

 ## Print Settings
 All print settings are the same as [Voron Standards](https://docs.vorondesign.com/sourcing.html#print-settings)